-Understanding the Namesake of the Major Political Parties – Democrats and Republicans
+Understanding the Namesakes of the U.S. Major Political Parties – The Democrats, Republicans, and Their Lineage

 A Summary of the Origin of the Party Names and Their Related Ideologies